 - When I moved to Kitchener, I switched jobs to reduce my commute time and distance.
 I haven't gotten into an accident or suffered a breakdown but perhaps I would have because I would be driving the car twice as much to a 60km away job.
 Maybe I saved myself from some unlucky events that come with a long commute?

 - My phone plan was unfortunately locked into a contract with the now defunct President's Choice Mobile before I discovered the awesomeness of Public Mobile.
 I was unlucky to have to pay $300+ for my wife and I to back out of our phone tabs and I suppose most people would've given up there.
 Not worth it, right?
 Instead I calculated the cost difference and I would be saving about $120 over two years by breaking the contracts and moving on over.
 Since then I have successfully referred readers of this blog to Public Mobile and my costs are reduced by $8/month or another $192 over two years, bringing my grand total up to $312.
 I am both grateful and lucky :)

 As you can see, I've had quite a few lucky breaks but each time was more calculated then the next and because I kept building lucky scenarios on top of my lucky scenarios, so more opportunities opened up each time.
-Tell me, how can somebody who remains closed-minded and is perpetually in debt ever get so lucky?
+Tell me, how can somebody who remains closed-minded, never changes and is perpetually in debt ever get so lucky?
 I'd argue everybody gets unlucky from time to time but we all get our lucky breaks too.
 I'm grateful for the luck that has come from my hard work and I hope you are too.